Make¶

 binary for a serial build andlmp_mpi

-for an MPI build.make serial make mpi
+for an MPI build.make yes-most make serial make mpi